Geagg427/SteamShortcutManager/README.md

 # SteamShortcutManager
 A basic C# class library for the purpose of making access of the shortcuts.vdf file used by Valve's Steam easier.

-Currently Loses some information in the process, mainly flatpak and development information.
+Currently loses some information in the process, mainly flatpak and development information.
 Sadly, *nix systems are not supported fully yet.

 Feel free to critique or contribute improved code.